-An appreciation of 5% was calculated on the portions paid, in line with market rates.
-An appreciation of 3% was calculated on the portions paid, in line with market rates.
-Remuneration refers to the fidelity bonus XXXV accrued by the Chief Financial Officer.
+An appreciation of 7% was calculated on the portions paid, in line with market rates.
+Remuneration refers to the former Banco Ambrosiano Veneto fidelity bonus accrued by the Head of the Banca dei Territori Division.

 Equity

 Table No. 1: Equity investments of Members of Board of Directors